-And, to share an experience I had putting a question at a project management class, a colleague turned to me and said: “I don’t even know what you’ve asked, but it sounded so good, it didn’t even really matter anymore.”.
-I was also glad that wasn’t the answer I got from the expert holding that class, but just a feedback from someone, but it surely was nice :)
+And, to share an experience: I had put a question at a project management class, a colleague turned to me and said: “I don’t even know what you’ve asked, but it sounded so good, it didn’t even really matter anymore.”.
+I was also glad that wasn’t the answer I got from the expert holding that class, but just feedback from someone, but it surely was nice :)

 Consider the questions you put, answer the other people’s questions about yourself.
 What do you say about yourself when putting questions?
 How do your questions define your personal brand?

 Consider the person and the situation as they are, not as you want them to behave or to be.
 Forget about expectations.
 Do you really need an answer?
 What would you answer if the question would be put to you?

 5. Am I being challenged, provoked, or unnerved?
 What’s my state?